Have you decided to use flats or prefold cloth diapers but now find yourself overwhelmed thinking about how to fold them?

-Today, I am going to teach you ten different diaper folds with step-by-step instructions.
+We will teach you ten different ways to fold cloth diapers with step-by-step instructions.
 With a little bit of patience and practice, you will be a diaper-folding expert in no time.

 Flats or Prefolds?

-You might have chosen to use flats and prefolds because you want to save money, or maybe you just like the idea of using a more traditional method of diapering.
+You might have chosen to use flats or prefolds because you wanted to save money.
+Or maybe you like the idea of using a more traditional diapering method.
 But what exactly are flat and prefold diapers, and how do you tell the difference?

-When you tell your grandmother you are going to be using cloth diapers, the first thing that will come to her mind is flats.
-Flats are the most traditional kind of cloth diapers, and the idea of you using them might make her shudder with the memory of safety pins and rubber pants.
+When you tell your grandmother you will be using cloth diapers, the first thing that will come to her mind is flat diapers.
+Flats are the most traditional cloth diapers, and the idea of you using them might make her shudder with the memory of safety pins and rubber pants.

 You can use dish towels, flour sack towels, receiving blankets, and even old t-shirts to make flat diapers if you want to.

-Flats only need to be bought once, and you can use the same diapers from birth until diaper training.
-They are easily doubled to create more absorbent layers, and they aren’t super bulky under your baby’s clothing.
+You can use the same flat diapers from birth until diaper training as you can fold them to fit a baby of any size.
+You can easily double them to create more absorbent layers, and they aren’t super bulky under your baby’s clothing.

-Also, flats are low maintenance.
-They are easily washed and quick to dry, making wash day a lot less of a headache than it is with some other diapering methods.
+Flats are the easiest cloth diapers to maintain.
+They are easy to wash and quick to dry, making laundry day a lot simpler than if you use other diapering methods.

-Prefold diapers, like flats, are a piece of fabric that can be folded to create a diaper for your baby.
+Prefold diapers, like flats, are a piece of fabric that you can fold to create a diaper for your baby.
 But unlike flats, prefold diapers come somewhat, well, pre-folded.

-So instead of folding the diaper to create layers in order to make it absorbent, you really only have to fold it to fit your baby.
+Instead of folding the diaper to create absorbency, you only have to fold it to fit your baby.

 Prefolds are the second most affordable diaper option after flats.
-Just like flats they are easy to take care of and can be doubled to create more layers for heavy wetters.
+Like flats, they are easy to care for and can be doubled to create more layers for heavy wetters.

-But unlike flats, one diaper will not get you through birth to potty training.
-Prefolds come in fitted options — some brands offer two sizes, and some offer up to nine sizes to grow with your baby.
+But unlike flats, one diaper will not get you through from birth to potty training.
+Prefolds come in multiple sizes.
+Some brands offer two standard sizes, and some offer up to nine sizes to grow with your baby.

 What Else Do I Need?